syself/cluster-api-provider-hetzner/README.md

 <br>

-The Kubernetes Cluster API Provider Hetzner (CAPH) enables declarative provisioning of multiple Kubernetes clusters on [Hetzner infrastructure](https://hetzner.cloud).
+The Kubernetes Cluster API Provider Hetzner (CAPH) enables declarative provisioning Kubernetes clusters at any scale on [Hetzner infrastructure](https://hetzner.cloud).

 With CAPH, you can manage highly-available Kubernetes clusters on both bare metal and cloud instances, leveraging the Cluster API to handle creation, updates, and operations of production-ready, self-managed Kubernetes clusters at any scale.